scala/scala-jenkins-infra/design.md

+# Design for scala-ci.typesafe.com

-Design for scala-ci.typesafe.com: Jenkins on EC2, configured using chef.
+Jenkins on EC2, configured using chef

 * centered around GitHub & future move to Travis CI
    * no nightly builds (not supported on Travis) -- run integration on every merge